Ford Motor Company is recalling select 2013-2017 Ford Explorer models due to issues related to the cross-axis ball joint.

-The defect: in affected vehicles, the replacement cross-axis ball joint could seize and result in a fracture of the outboard section of the rear suspension toe link.
+The defect: in affected vehicles, cross-axis ball joint may seize up and cause the rear suspension toe link to fracture.

-Ford is not aware of any accidents or injuries related to this issue.
+Ford is aware of six allegations of injury related to this issue in North America.

-Owners should: wait for communications from Ford, which will begin on November 1st, 2021.
-The Ford reference number for this recall is 21S43.
+Owners should: wait for communications from Ford, which are expected to be mailed the week of August 3rd, 2021.
+The Ford reference number for this recall is 21S32.

 - Ford Customer Service: 1-866-436-7332